CopperSpice API 1.8.1

 bool QDateTime::operator== ( const QDateTime & value) const

-Returns true if this datetime is equal to the value datetime, otherwise returns false.
+Returns true if this QDateTime is equal to the given value, otherwise returns false.

 See also